-The burden of proof is on the applicant to submit evidence that establishes eligibility for each element of T nonimmigrant status and admissibility into the United States as a nonimmigrant.
-USCIS may consider any credible and relevant evidence presented in support of the application.19 In adjudicating a T visa application, USCIS conducts a do novo review of the materials submitted and may investigate any aspect of the application.20 USCIS may also review evidence submitted by the applicant for any other immigration benefit or relief.21 In our experience, we've also seen USCIS refer to a client's interview with U.S. Customs and Border Protection if apprehended at the border or port of entry.
-If your client submitted a prior immigration application or if they encountered immigration officials at the border, please reach out to your NIJC point of contact to determine if
+The burden of proof is on the applicant to submit evidence that establishes eligibility by a preponderance of the evidence for each element of T nonimmigrant status and admissibility into the United States as a nonimmigrant.19 USCIS may consider any credible and relevant evidence presented in support of the application.20 In adjudicating a T visa application, USCIS conducts a de novo review of the materials submitted and may investigate any aspect of the application.21 USCIS may also review evidence submitted by the applicant for any other immigration benefit or relief.22 In our experience, we've also seen USCIS refer to a client's interview with U.S. Customs and Border Protection if apprehended at the border or port of entry.
+If your client submitted a prior immigration application or if they encountered immigration officials at the border, please reach out to your NIJC point of contact to determine if you need to submit a Freedom of Information Act (FOIA) request for these records.
+In some cases, NIJC may have already filed a FOIA request.